 - Previous history of severe allergic reaction to the vaccine or any of it’s ingredients (see FAQ section)

 - Acute infection with fever (greater than 38.5 degrees Celsius)

 The vaccine cannot be used to treat shingles infection or post herpetic neuralgia-only to reduce the likelihood of them occurring in the first place.

 It is currently advised that you should wait 1 year after recovery from an episode of shingles before you have the vaccination.
 This is because following an infection, you get a natural boost in your immune response, which may make the vaccine less effective.

 If you have 2 or more episodes of shingles in a year, you need to be assessed by a specialist prior to being considered for vaccination.

 If you are on antiviral treatments by mouth or have received these treatments by injection, such as Aciclovir, you must wait 48 hours after stopping the medication before receiving the vaccine can be given.
 This because the antiviral medication may reduce the effectiveness of the vaccine virus.
-This does not apply to topical antivirals, such as Aciclovir cream.
+This does not apply to topical antivirals.

 The shingles vaccine cannot be given to pregnant women.
 Additionally, pregnancy should be avoided for 1 month after receiving the vaccination.

 It is not known if the vaccine virus is transmitted in breast milk and thus harm to the baby cannot be eliminated.
 Therefore, it should not be given to breast feeding mothers.